 - a.
 The Party who wishes to use the Statutory Declaration Process must provide us with a Statutory Declaration making a claim for all or part of the Deposit.
-This must be at least 14 Calendar Days after the Tenancy has ended. - b.
-Parties can get a Statutory Declaration through their online account or by calling 0330 303 0033.
+This must be at - b.
+Parties can get a Statutory Declaration through the their online account or by calling 0330 303 0033.
 If the Party requests a Statutory Declaration online it will be partially populated with the Tenancy details which we hold.
 This document can be modified by the Party and printed in order to be completed. - c.
 The Statutory Declaration must be sworn or affirmed in the presence of a solicitor, a commissioner for oaths, or a magistrate. - d.
-The Statutory Declaration must contain the following information: - i. the date on which the Tenancy ended; - ii. confirmation that the Parties have failed to reach agreement about repayment of the Deposit, with details of any communications between them since the end of the Tenancy; - iii. justification for the amount of the Deposit claimed, with particulars of any facts relating to it (including a calculation); - iv. confirmation of whether the Statutory Declaration is being made on the basis that: - the Party making the claim has no current address for, or other means of contacting the other Party.
-In this case the claiming Party must give details of any address (other than the Property) and other contact details including telephone numbers or email addresses) which they have for the other Party; or - the other Party has failed to respond to the claiming Party's written notice in relation to the distribution of the Deposit within 14 Calendar Days.
-In this case a copy of the written notice sent to the other Party must be

-- attached.
-If a repayment claim has been sent to the other Party via the online service, this will be deemed written notice, evidence of which does not need to be attached. - any information the claiming Party has as to the whereabouts of the other person; - vi. confirmation that the claiming Party gives their consent for the Dispute to be resolved through our Dispute Resolution Service (in the event of the other Party disputing that the claiming Party should be paid all or part of the Deposit): - vii. confirmation that the claiming Party considers that they are entitled to be paid all or part of the Deposit as claimed; and - viii. the claiming Party makes a Statutory Declaration in the knowledge that if they knowingly and wilfully make a false declaration, they may be liable to prosecution under Section 6 of the Perjury Act 1911.
+The Statutory Declaration must contain the following information: - the date on which the Tenancy ended; - ii. confirmation that the Parties have failed to reach agreement about repayment of the Deposit, with details of any communications between them since the end of the Tenancy; - iii. justification for the amount of the Deposit claimed, with particulars of any facts relating to it (including a calculation); - iv. confirmation of whether the Statutory Declaration is being made on the basis that: the Party making the claim has no current address for, or other means of contacting the other Party.
+In this case the claiming Party must give details of any 1. address (other than the Property) and other contact details (including telephone numbers or email addresses) which they have for the other Party; or - the other Party has failed to respond to the claiming Party's written notice in 2. relation to the distribution of the Deposit within 14 Calendar Days.
+In this case a copy of the written notice sent to the other Party must be attached. - any information the claiming Party has as to the whereabouts of the other person; confirmation that the claiming Party gives their consent for the Dispute to be vi. resolved through our Dispute Resolution Service (in the event of the other Party disputing that the claiming Party should be paid all or part of the Deposit): - confirmation that the claiming Party considers that they are entitled to be paid all vii. or part of the Deposit as claimed; and - the claiming Party makes a Statutory Declaration in the knowledge that if they knowingly and wilfully make a false declaration, they may be liable to prosecution viii under Section 6 of the Perjury Act 1911.